rzelazko/lime-tracker/README.md

   - Add seizure triggers management
 - Add reset passoword
 - Add chart to show seizures by hour
-- Add chart to show seizures during period
+- Add chart to show amount of seizures per month (pie chart, 12 pieces)
 - Add chart to compare seizures in the same month for previous year (only if the are enough data)
 - Update app screenshots
 - Cancel button on form go back to either dashboard or table (not always table)